patrickfinke/patrickfinke.github.io/index.md

 layout: home
 ---

-I'm a PhD student at the Mathematical Institute of [Utrecht University][UU] where I work under the supervision of [Sjoerd Dirksen][Sjoerd Dirksen].
-My research is concerned with the mathematical foundations of machine learning and in particular, I'm interested in the properties of (random) neural networks.
+I'm a fourth-year PhD student at the Mathematical Institute of [Utrecht University][UU], where my supervisor is [Sjoerd Dirksen][Sjoerd Dirksen].
+My research is on the theory of machine learning.
+Specifically, I'm interested in the memorization capacity of neural networks and the properties of random neural networks.
+I'm always interested in computational aspects, too.

-Before coming to Utrecht, I completed an MSc in Mathematics at [RWTH Aachen University][RWTH].
+Before this, I studied mathematics at [RWTH Aachen University][RWTH], where I completed my master's thesis under the supervision of [Holger Rauhut][Holger Rauhut].
+Since October 2023, I have sometimes helped to organize the [MI PhD Seminar][UU MI PhD Seminar] at Utrecht University.

-Since October 2023 I have been co-organizing the [MI PhD Seminar][UU MI PhD Seminar] at Utrecht University.
+In my free time, I enjoy building computers, most recently my home server.
+Right now, I'm learning about home networking and containerization and I'm thinking about exploring 3D printing soon.

 ## Publications